redworld123/CoastlineFD/README.md

 # !!!Pay attention

-You must densify line shapefiles by QGIS tools at first, Recommended interval parameters 1.000000
+You must densify line shapefiles by QGIS tools at first, recommended interval parameters 1.000000

 ![Densify by interval](./images/1.png)